 Energy patterns across strategies and scenarios generally vary for similar reasons as noted in the discussion of capacity plans.
 Nuclear generation is the same in most portfolios, except for Scenario 6 cases, and hydro generation is the same in all portfolios.
-Coal generation reflects no additional coal but some retirements, and is the lowest on average in Strategies C and D and in Scenario 4 cases.
-Gas generation is similar on average across strategies, and is appreciably higher in Scenario 3 cases.
+Coal generation reflects no additional coal but some retirements, and is the lowest on average in Strategy C. Gas generation is similar on average across strategies, and is appreciably higher in Scenario 3 cases.
 Solar generation is a larger part of the portfolio in all cases, and is highest in Strategy E. Strategy D results in the highest generation (discharge) from storage, followed by Strategies C and E. Finally, energy contribution of EEDR is modest overall and highest in Strategy E.